 A Matter of Trust

 There’s a well-known story involving Dutch holocaust survivor Corrie ten Boom (pictured here) about the power of forgiveness.
-Shortly after being freed from a Nazi concentration camp, Corrie spoke about her experience at a church in Munich, Germany.
-A former camp guard that Corrie recognized approached her, extended his hand, and asked for her forgiveness.
+Shortly after being freed from a Nazi concentration camp, Corrie spoke about that experience at a church in Munich, Germany.
+A former camp guard that Corrie recognized approached her, extended his hand and asked for her forgiveness.
 Corrie struggled at first while she stood face-to-face with one of her former captors.
-Finally Corrie shook the man’s hand and in her own words, “I had never known God’s love so intensely, as I did then.”
+Finally, Corrie shook the man’s hand and in her own words: “I had never known God’s love so intensely, as I did then.”

-A few days ago I experienced a forgiveness test at a revival meeting in the Minneapolis area.
-Around the time the preacher talked about forgiving others, I noticed a familiar looking man leaning up against the wall.
-It turned out to be my former best friend who I hadn’t seen in over a decade.
-“Stephen” betrayed me by getting into an adulterous relationship with my then-wife who had separated from me and subsequently filed for divorce.
-Immediately I reminded the Lord I already forgave Stephen but had a feeling I would end up talking to him that night.
+A few years ago, I experienced a forgiveness test at a revival meeting in the Minneapolis area.
+Around the time the preacher talked about forgiving others, I noticed a familiar-looking man leaning up against the wall.
+It turned out to be my former best friend whom I hadn’t seen in over a decade.
+“Stephen” betrayed me by getting into an adulterous relationship with my then-wife who separated from me and subsequently filed for divorce.
+Immediately, I reminded the Lord of my forgiving Stephen but had a feeling we would end up talking that night.

 “It is better to trust in the Lord than to put confidence in man.” - Psalm 118:8